arturbaccarin/effective-go-summary/faq/faq.md

 In the current compilers, if a variable has its address taken, that variable is a candidate for allocation on the heap.
 However, a basic escape analysis recognizes some cases when such variables will not live past the return from the function and can reside on the stack.

 ## What operations are atomic?
 What about mutexes?

+A description of the atomicity of operations in Go can be found in the Go Memory Model document.

+Low-level synchronization and atomic primitives are available in the sync and sync/atomic packages.
+These packages are good for simple tasks such as incrementing reference counts or guaranteeing small-scale mutual exclusion.

+For higher-level operations, such as coordination among concurrent servers, higher-level techniques can lead to nicer programs, and Go supports this approach through its goroutines and channels.
+For instance, you can structure your program so that only one goroutine at a time is ever responsible for a particular piece of data.

+Do not communicate by sharing memory.
+Instead, share memory by communicating.